Omar Gooding: Career

 From April 2010 to July 2010, Gooding starred as trauma charge nurse, Tuck Brody, in the Bruckheimer television series Miami Medical.

-In 2012, he premiered and starred in the first season of Family Time, a television series for the Bounce TV network that is also shown on TV One.
-This is another show created by Bentley Kyle Evans.
-Gooding plays a comedic father name Anthony Stallworth, alongside Angell Conwell, who plays Mrs. Stallworth.
-Currently, the series is in its fifth season.
+From 2012 to 2020, he starred in the Bounce TV series Family Time.

 Gooding played a main role as Carter in the film Percentage.
 He released a hip hop album titled The Excuse in 2019.

-It was announced on November 30, 2021, that Gooding will play Cal Johnson in the upcoming Disney Channel original series, Saturdays.
+In 2023, Gooding played Cal Johnson in the Disney Channel series, Saturdays.